Applications for 2019-2020 Site Leader positions are now closed.

 being open to learning and stretching leadership “muscles!”

 Self-motivation & organizational skills, including the ability to meet deadlines;

 Ability & confidence to lead a group of peers by creating a comfortable, safe, & inclusive environment;

 Willingness to build relationships with campus & community partners.

-Attend Alternative Break Site Leader Cohort trainings during Fall 2018 & Spring 2019 semesters (tentatively held on Thursdays, 4:00-5:30 p.m. but is determined by site leaders' schedules).
+Attend 95% of scheduled Alternative Break Site Leader trainings during Fall 2019 & Spring 2020 semesters (tentatively held on Tuesdays, 4:00-5:30 p.m., but is determined by site leaders' schedules).

-Assist in the recruitment of trip participants (flyers, tabling, word-of-mouth, & social media).
+Assist in the recruitment of trip participants (posting flyers, tabling in the Union, in-class presentations, & posting on your personal social media).

-Engage, plan, & facilitate five pre-trip Orientation Meetings for AB participants & one reorientation event.
+Engage, plan, & facilitate five pre-trip Orientation Meetings for AB participants & one reorientation activity.